26 Best Stops on a Vancouver to Calgary Road Trip

 Can You Do the Whole Drive in One Day?

 Yes, you can drive from Vancouver to Calgary in one day!
 Granted, it is a very long day and will require you to start your day early, make minimal stops, and arrive in Calgary incredibly late.
 However it is doable if necessary.
 But what would the fun in that be?
-There are so many beautiful places to stop and see between Vancouver and Calgary that it deserves at least two days!
+There are so many beautiful places to stop and see between Vancouver and Calgary that the drive deserves at least two days!

 The Best Ways to Travel Between Vancouver and Calgary

-• By Car: Besides flying, the best way to travel between Vancouver and Calgary is by car.
+- By Car: Besides flying, the best way to travel between Vancouver and Calgary is by car.
 This will allow you to take as much time as you need between the route, and stop when you feel like it.
 You can rent a car in Vancouver and drop it off in Calgary, often for a fee.
 This can also be done vice versa.

-• By Bus: Rider Express will take visitors between Vancouver and Calgary by bus.
+- By Bus: Rider Express will take visitors between Vancouver and Calgary by bus.
 The trip takes 15 hours and costs $161 one way.

-• By Train: There is no direct train between Vancouver and Calgary, however the Rocky Mountaineer runs scenic rail journeys between Vancouver and Jasper and Vancouver and Lake Louise.
+- By Train: There is no direct train between Vancouver and Calgary, however the Rocky Mountaineer runs scenic rail journeys between Vancouver and Jasper and Vancouver and Lake Louise.

-• By Air: Of course the easiest and quickest option between Calgary and Vancouver is by air.
+- By Air: Of course the easiest and quickest option between Calgary and Vancouver is by air.
 WestJet and AirCanada both run frequent routes between Calgary and Vancouver.
 I’m talking like one flight every 1-2 hours frequent.
 You can often find tickets for $100-200.

 Driving in the Winter